kstoeckl/COMP30018_Tweet_Classification/README.rst

     Given a collection of Tweets of the form,

     UserID  TweetID Message                      LocationTag

     756546  5362058 Listeing to Mac Break Weekly    SD

     We were tasked with predicting the location of Twitter User based upon the content of their tweet.

-    The possible locations of the users and the corresponding tags were,
+    The possible locations of the users and the corresponding tags were:

-    Boston          B
+        | Boston          B
-    Seatle          Se
+        | Seatle          Se
-    Houston         H
+        | Houston         H
-    Washington      W
+        | Washington      W
-    San Diego       SD
+        | San Diego       SD

     We had 3 sets of Tweets, a training set, a development/validation set